 GCSE History is an excellent preparation for Sixth Form courses of an academic or vocational nature.
 It will suit anyone interested in the past and who may wish to study History, Politics, English, Languages, Economics and Science at A Level.

-For further details please contact Dr Nicholas at St. Aidan's or any of the History teachers.
+For further details please contact Dr Nicholas or any of the History teachers.